testomatio/migrate-xray/README.md

 XRAY_INTERNAL_TOKEN=
 ```

-> [!NOTE]
+> [!TIP]
 > It is possible to import a single folder from XRay.
 Open a XRay folder in a Test Repository and copy current URL, find `selectedFolder=` param with a folder ID as value.
-Copy this value from URL and set as `XRAY_FOLDER_ID` in `.env` file
+Copy this value from URL and set as `XRAY_FOLDER_ID` in `.env` file.

 * Fill in Testomat.io credentials into `.env` file
 * Create [General Token](https://app.testomat.io/account/access_tokens) in Testomat.io